 Requires Comptroller to adopt rules for the administration of this section.

-The bill also amends Chapter 140, Local Government Code by adding Section 140.014 to provide a reimbursement payment to local taxing authorities from the state for the revenue loss incurred by a taxing authority due to the new married couple tax credit.
-A reimbursement will be paid by the Comptroller from available funds within 30 days of submission of an approved application from a taxing unit submitted by April 1 of each year for the amount of the married couple tax credit allowed the previous year.
+Provides a reimbursement payment to local taxing authorities from the state for the revenue loss incurred by a taxing authority due to the new married couple tax credit.
+Requires Comptroller to pay reimbursement from available funds within 30 days of submission of an approved application from a taxing unit submitted by April 1 of each year for the amount of the married couple tax credit allowed the previous year.